-Do not combine ED medications with other treatments unless your doctor tells you to.
+Do not combine ED medicines with other treatments unless your doctor tells you to.

-Don’t take ED medications more often or in larger doses than prescribed.
+Don’t take ED medicines more often or in larger doses than prescribed.

 Tell your doctor your health history.
-Mention all medications you take.
+Mention all medicines you take.
 This includes over-the-counter drugs, supplements, and herbs.

 Ask your doctor about whether you can drink alcohol while taking ED medication.